In This Article

 - The engineer can then proceed with final job sign-off showing the amended plans as the approved basis

-Proactive amendment filing throughout construction — rather than batching all amendments at closeout — significantly reduces closeout delay.
+Proactive amendment filing throughout construction β rather than batching all amendments at closeout β significantly reduces closeout delay.
 Structural changes filed during construction can be approved weeks before the project is complete, so they are not on the critical path to CO.

 Most Common Closeout Delays in NYC

-| Closeout Delay Cause | Typical Delay Duration | Prevention Strategy |
+| Closeout Delay Cause | Typical Impact | Prevention Strategy |

 |---|---|---|

-| Outstanding special inspection TR1 forms | 2–8 weeks | Track special inspection completion throughout construction; assign a dedicated closeout coordinator to chase missing inspection records |
+| Outstanding special inspection TR1 forms | Can stall final sign-off until records are completed and accepted | Track special inspection completion throughout construction; assign a dedicated closeout coordinator to chase missing inspection records |

-| Unresolved DOB/OATH violations | 4–16 weeks | Audit violations monthly during construction and resolve as they arise; don't batch to closeout |
+| Unresolved DOB/OATH violations | Can block TCO or final CO issuance until the issue is corrected or otherwise resolved | Audit violations during construction and resolve them as they arise instead of batching them to closeout |

-| Amendment filings for field changes | 4–12 weeks | File amendments during construction as changes are made, not at closeout |
+| Amendment filings for field changes | Can delay applicant sign-off when the as-built condition does not match the approved drawings | File amendments during construction as changes are made, not only at closeout |

-| Life safety system test certificates | 2–6 weeks | Coordinate fire alarm, sprinkler, and standpipe testing and certificate submission well before BEST Squad inspection |
+| Life safety system test certificates | Can prevent DOB from closing out occupancy-related items | Coordinate fire alarm, sprinkler, and standpipe testing and certificate submission well before the final inspection request |

-| PE/RA not available to sign off | 2–6 weeks | Engage design team on closeout planning months before construction completion; confirm availability of PE of Record |
+| PE/RA not available to sign off | Can hold the job open even when field work is complete | Engage the design team on closeout planning well before construction completion and confirm sign-off availability |

 Need structural engineer sign-off for NYC construction closeout?